-The ultimate Middle Eastern dessert is knafeh.
-There is no debate about it.
-Almost every region in the Middle East has its own variation of it.
-Knafeh has become so much more universal now where you can find it in frozen aisles of supermarkets but nothing is better than homemade.
+Knafeh Na’ameh is the most famous Palestinian dessert.
+It is made with shredded phyllo or semolina dough with a cheese filling, then doused with simple syrup and topped with pistachios.
+Almost every region in the Middle East has its variation of it.
+Knafeh has become so much more universal now that you can find it in frozen supermarkets, but nothing is better than homemade.
 The quality is unmatched.
 How can I describe this dessert to you?
-Knafeh Na’ameh is delicately crunchy yet smooth with a layer of gooey sweet cheese and a drizzle of simple syrup.
+This Knafeh is delicately crunchy yet smooth with a layer of gooey sweet cheese and a drizzle of simple syrup.

-This variation I think is tastier and more popular.
-To make the dough, it requires 2 major steps which you will learn of below.
+This variation I think, is tastier and more popular.
+Making the dough, it requires 2 major steps which you will learn of below.
 I learned this first hand from my mom while I watched her make it.
 She always makes baking look so effortless.
 All our family friends love my mom’s knafeh too so I definitely wanted to share it with you guys.

 Feel free to check out these other traditional Middle Eastern desserts:

-I cant wait for you to impress your family and friends with this showstopping dessert!
+I can’t wait for you to impress your family and friends with this showstopping knafeh recipe!

 - 1 package Zdan Sweet Cheese crumbled, completely drained of any moisture

 - 8 ounces Fresh Mozarella crumbled, completely drained of any moisture, make sure to use fresh as it will melt better

 - 3 1/2 cups All Purpose Flour